-- Bank state branch (BSB) number.
-This six-digit number identifies the financial institution (do not include spaces or hyphens). - Account number.
-This number should not have more than nine characters, and should not include spaces. - Account name.
-In most cases, your account name should be shown on your bank account records.
-It should include spaces between each word and between initials.
-If your account name exceeds 32 characters, provide the first 32 characters only.
+- BSB number; this number has six digits (do not include spaces or hyphens) - account number; this number has no more than nine digits (do not include spaces or hyphens) - account name, as it appears on the bank account records.
+Include all blank spaces where required.
+If the account name exceeds 32 characters, provide only the first 32 characters.